Baker Lake, Nunavut: History

+The area was the traditional summer hunting and fishing grounds for the Inuit.
+In 1762, the lake was explored by Captain Christopher of the Hudson’s Bay Company, who sailed up Chesterfield Inlet.

+In 1916, the Hudson's Bay Company (HBC) established a trading post at Baker Lake, originally set up on Baker Island at the mouth of the Kazan River.
+It operated as an outpost of Chesterfield Inlet until it became a full post 2 years later.
+In 1925, the Revillon Frères company founded a competing trading post at the mouth of the Thelon River, prompting the HBC to move its post to the mouth of this river as well.

-In 1916, the Hudson's Bay Company established a trading post at Baker Lake, followed by Anglican missionaries in 1927.
+Anglican missionaries followed in 1927.
 The Royal Canadian Mounted Police had been in the area for fifteen years before establishing a post at Baker Lake in 1930.
+In 1936, Revillon Frères folded, and the HBC took over its buildings.

 In 1946 the population was 32, of which 25 were Inuit.
 A small hospital was built in 1957, followed by a regional school the next year.
+During the 1950s, caribou were scarce and starvation threatened, prompting the government to relocate the Inuit from their inland camps to Baker Lake.
+By the mid-1960s, most of the nomadic Inuit from the Baker Lake, Kazan, Thelon, and Back River areas had settled in the community.

+In 1959, the HBC post became part of its Northern Stores Department.
+HBC divested this department in 1987 to The North West Company, which still operates a Northern Store at Baker Lake.

-In 1979 the Baker Lake Hunters and Trappers Association and the Inuit Tapirisat of Canada (ITK) took the Canadian federal government to court for giving exploration licenses to mining companies in areas where the Inuit hunt caribou.
+In 1979 the Baker Lake Hunters and Trappers Association and the Inuit Tapirisat of Canada (ITK) took the Canadian federal government to court for giving exploration licences to mining companies in areas where the Inuit hunt caribou.
 Judge Mahoney of the Federal Court of Canada, in Hamlet of Baker Lake v.
 Minister of Indian Affairs, recognized the existence of Aboriginal Title in Nunavut.The plaintiffs were concerned that "government-licensed exploration companies were interfering with their aboriginal rights, specifically, their right to hunt caribou."

 Videos of elders sharing oral histories have been collected by Inuit students as part of the Nunavut Teacher Education Program.